ragnarlonn/mctimer/README.md

 be deducted from a daily allowance.
 When the allowance is spent for the day, the app will start displaying large "Time to stop!" messages to the user, together with sound effects.

+*Please note: this app only helps limit time on __your own,__ local Minecraft servers.
+You can't use it to control how much your kid plays on a public Minecraft server on the Internet*

 Dependencies
 ------------